 - With the motor in a known good status and it didn’t work before checking it directly, either the terminals are corroded and dirty or somewhere in the wiring is broken.
 Clean the terminals with some electronic cleaner (or electronic contact cleaner) found at most automotive stores.
 Make sure it is the electronic safe kind.
 For corrosion, gently sand it off with a fine paper if can get to it.
 Once it is fully dry, reconnect and try again.
 Still nothing, you may have to start tracing the wires from the pump all the way back.
 That is not a fun job and a lot of times the wires are all wrapped together.
 Fix the broken wire and you should be good to go.

 - Assuming you made it through all the other tests and the pump DID work, there is one last thing it could be.
 From my experience, the in-line check valves near the nozzles can get clogged with gunk from years of the solution sitting in there.
 I created the below video to show most of that process and how to clean them out.
-If this fails, you must have missed a step or misdiagnosed the outcome of one of the other steps.
+If this fails, you must have missed a step or misdiagnosed the outcome of one of the other steps, remember if you have a crack on the windshield your best option would be to get a windshield replacement as soon as possible.

 Hope this helps even more people like it helped the folks that commented on my video, already.